eclipse-sdv-blueprints/software-orchestration/eclipse-ankaios/README.md

 run_blueprint.sh
 ```

-2. Next, use the Ankaios CLI to verify that all initial workloads are up and running:
+2. Next, open a new terminal window and use the Ankaios CLI to verify that all initial workloads are up and running:

 ```shell
 ank get workloads